sagemath/trac_to_gh/Issue 2499.md

 # Issue 2499: cython -- issues with cython-ing on the fly (fix one instance of lame code; also fix a bug)

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/2499

 Original creator: was